fardeenKhadri/DARSHAN/README.md

 **7. Interact with the System:**

-Once the application is running:
+Once the application is running:

-- The system will process real-time data from the connected sensors.
+- The system will process real-time data from the connected sensors.

-- Haptic feedback will be provided based on the processed information to assist in navigation.
+- Haptic feedback will be provided based on the processed information to assist in navigation.

 **8. Troubleshooting:**

-If you encounter issues:
+If you encounter issues:

-- Verify all hardware connections and ensure drivers are correctly installed.
+- Verify all hardware connections and ensure drivers are correctly installed.

-- Check the console output for error messages and consult the project's documentation or source code for insights.
+- Check the console output for error messages and consult the project's documentation or source code for insights.

-- Ensure that all dependencies are correctly installed and compatible with your system.
+- Ensure that all dependencies are correctly installed and compatible with your system.

-By following these steps, you should be able to set up and run the DARSHAN model effectively.
+By following these steps, you should be able to set up and run the DARSHAN model effectively.

 ## Contributing

 Contributions to DARSHAN are welcome.
-Please fork the repository and submit pull requests for any enhancements or bug fixes.
+Please fork the repository and submit pull requests for any enhancements or bug fixes.

-## License